v6d-io/v6d/docs/notes/key-concepts/vcdl.rst

 Code Generation for Boilerplate
 ===============================

-Sharing objects between engines consists of two basic steps, defining the data structure and defining the protocol for formulating the data type as :ref:`vineyard-objects`.
-Vineyard provides an auto-generation mechanism to reduce the burden when integrating with custom data types.
-The mechanism, namely **VCDL**, is based on custom annotation :code:`[[shared]]` on C++ classes.
+The process of sharing objects between engines involves two fundamental steps: defining the data structure and establishing the protocol to represent the data type as :ref:`vineyard-objects`.
+To alleviate the integration burden with custom data types, Vineyard offers an auto-generation mechanism.

+This mechanism, known as **VCDL**, relies on the custom annotation :code:`[[shared]]` applied to C++ classes.

-Using the following C++ class :code:`Array` as example,
+Consider the following C++ class :code:`Array` as an example:

 .. code:: c++